dkallen78/ESP32-CYD-for-beginners/example-programs/sound/01-hello-tone/README.md

 ```

 > [!NOTE]
 > Turn your volume down for these sound files.
-The `tone()` function does not have a way to control the volume of its output so everything is
+The `tone()` function does not have a way to control the volume of its output so everything is aggressive.

 https://github.com/user-attachments/assets/fabc6c34-21de-4f0b-a7dc-f52a5e6f2e26